dmavrides/dmavrides.github.io/_pages/recs.md

   - /recs/
   - /recs.html
 ---
+Please send me recommendations of your own!

-Maybe I'll try to have a more formal ranking system, make the page cleaner, link to/embed a google sheet or give more description/context etc.
+Maybe I'll try to have a more formal ranking system, make the page cleaner, link to/embed a google sheet or give more description/context etc. Label which things are mathy.
+Some of this is redundant from other pages on this website.

 ## Books etc.
-* The Name of the Wind by Patrick Rothfuss
+* The Name of the Wind by Patrick Rothfuss - If you enjoy fantasy, I'd give it a read
-* Unsong
-* HPMOR
-* MLPFIO
+* <a href = "https://unsongbook.com/">Unsong</a> by Scott Alexander - A quirky sci-fi novel with a soft-spot for wordplay.
+* <a href="http://www.hpmor.com/chapter/1">HPMOR</a> - Some people don't care for it, some people think it's the best thing they've ever read.
+If you identified the most with Hermione in Harry Potter, and can tolerate occasional cringe, give it a try.
+* <a href="https://www.fromaitozombies.eu/Rationality_From_AI_to_Zombies.pdf">Rationality: From AI to Zombies</a> - It has its flaws, but this is the most comprehensive guide to critical thinking that I've encountered

 ## Blogs/Posts
-* Slatestarcodex (Scott Alexander) - <a href="https://slatestarcodex.com/2014/07/30/meditations-on-moloch/">Meditations on Moloch</a>, <a href="https://slatestarcodex.com/2014/12/17/the-toxoplasma-of-rage/">The Toxoplasma of Rage</a>
-* Astralcodexten (Scott Alexander) - <a href="https://astralcodexten.substack.com/p/book-review-what-we-owe-the-future">Book Review: What we owe the Future</a>
+* Scott Alexander's writings - Slatestarcodex: <a href="https://slatestarcodex.com/2014/07/30/meditations-on-moloch/">Meditations on Moloch</a>, <a href="https://slatestarcodex.com/2014/12/17/the-toxoplasma-of-rage/">The Toxoplasma of Rage</a>; Astralcodexten:- <a href="https://astralcodexten.substack.com/p/book-review-what-we-owe-the-future">Book Review: What we owe the Future</a>;  and other writings: <a href="https://www.lesswrong.com/posts/Kbm6QnJv9dgWsPHQP/schelling-fences-on-slippery-slopes">Schelling fences on slippery slopes</a>, <a href="https://www.lesswrong.com/posts/gFMH3Cqw4XxwL69iy/eight-short-studies-on-excuses">Eight Short Studies On Excuses</a>
 * Unexpected Values (Eric Neyman) - <a href="https://ericneyman.wordpress.com/2021/01/15/pseudorandomness-contest-results-and-analysis/#fn1">Pseudorandomness contest and results</a>, <a href="https://ericneyman.wordpress.com/2019/11/26/finding-shawn-mendes/">Finding Shawn Mendes</a>, <a href="https://ericneyman.wordpress.com/2019/12/26/beyond-the-mean-median-and-mode/">Beyond the mean, median, and mode</a>, <a href="https://ericneyman.wordpress.com/2019/09/17/least-squares-regression-isnt-arbitrary/">Least squares regression isn't arbitrary</a>
 * The sideways view (Paul Christiano) - <a href="https://sideways-view.com/2017/02/19/the-monkey-and-the-machine-a-dual-process-theory/">The monkey and the machine</a>, <a href="https://sideways-view.com/2016/11/26/if-you-cant-lie-to-others-you-must-lie-to-yourself/">If we can't lie to others, we will lie to ourselves</a>
 * Terry Tao's blog - <a href="https://terrytao.wordpress.com/about/anonymity-and-the-internet/">Anonymity and the internet</a>
+* Nate Soares' writings - <a href="https://www.lesswrong.com/s/pFatcKW3JJhTSxqAF">Replacing Guilt</a>
+* Nick Bostrom's writings - <a href="https://nickbostrom.com/fable/dragon">The Fable of the Dragon-Tyrant</a>

 ## Video Games
+* Baba Is You - Puzzle Game
-* BeatSaber
+* BeatSaber - Guitar Hero but in VR
-* celeste
+* Celeste - Cute platformer with good music, calming & optimistic vibes.

-* Storybook Brawl is a decent game
+* Storybook Brawl - Auto battler that I personally enjoy
 * Lichess.org over Chess.com

 ## Non-Video Games